uclibs/scholar_use_cases/digital_archives/digital_archives_use_cases.md

 `Done looks like:` I have a mediated workflow in which records creators can easily deposit records and the archivist can monitor and approve the process

+##Submission 2 - Support for web archiving
+`As a:` repository user

+`I want to:` nominate a URL for a webpage that has historical significance

+`So that:` a digital archivist can review the nomination to determine if it fits the criteria for further ingest into web archiving activities

+`Done looks like:` If my nomination is selected for further web archiving, I can return to the repository to see the archived version of the web page